 Fellows will gain experience in antepartum fetal testing and high-risk antepartum care.
 Fellows will spend time engaged in antepartum and postpartum clinics on the Labor and Delivery Unit and will also be integral members of the maternal-fetal medicine team.

-Research/Academics (two months)
+Research/Academics (three months)

 Fellows will spend at least two months conducting research or other well-defined scholarly activity.
 Fellows will be expected to submit a project for presentation at a national meeting and will be encouraged to attend such meeting should the project be accepted, with the ultimate goal of turning the project into a publication.
 Fellows’ posters will be displayed at the Department of Anesthesia, Critical Care and Pain Medicine Research Day in May.

 Selection to the fellowship is highly competitive.
 Only completed applications are reviewed.